AirbusCyber/grap/IDA.md

 It opens a new tab with two panels.

 - The first panel is made for detection and has two buttons: one for launching detection, the other for coloring matched nodes.
-- The second panel will assist the creation of new patterns within IDA.
-You first need to "Load the control flow graph", then click right on the instruction you want to define as the root of your pattern (in IDA View), select "[grap] set root node", select additional nodes, then use the plugin buttons to generate the pattern.
+- The second panel will assist the creation of new patterns within IDA:
+  - Click "Load the control flow graph"
+  - In IDA View (main panel), click right on the instruction you want to define as the root of your pattern , select "[grap] set root node"
+  - Define additional nodes with right click + "[grap] Add target node"
+  - Use the plugin buttons to generate the pattern